Iran: US sanctions designed to derail nuclear deal

 He added that Tehran "will show a very clever reaction" to the imposition of sanctions.

+Iranian Foreign Ministry spokesman Bahram Qasemi also warned that the "hostile" US measures would impact the implementation of the 2015 nuclear deal and said Tehran reserved the right to respond, according to state news agency IRNA.

+"Iran with due patience and wisdom will take measure toward [its] national security and people's interests," he is quoted as saying.

-US President Donald Trump signed into law Wednesday morning legislation that levies new sanctions against Iran, alongside Russia and North Korea.
+President Donald Trump signed into law Wednesday morning legislation that levies new sanctions against Iran, alongside Russia and North Korea.

 The bill seeks to ban anyone dealing with Iran's ballistic missile program from entering the US, and blocks transactions on properties held in the US by people associated with the program.

 The Iran nuclear deal is designed to monitor and curtail Iran's nuclear program in exchange for economic sanctions relief.
+Some Iranian officials have suggested that the US posture is itself a violation of the nuclear pact.

-Iran is yet to issue a formal response to the sanctions imposed by US.
+Iran has yet to issue a formal response to the sanctions imposed by the US.

+It's not clear what any retaliatory measures could be, since trade between the two nations is very limited and the US has no diplomatic presence in Iran.
+However, Iran could potentially use its influence in the region to thwart US foreign policy aims.

 'Destructive, threatening' actions

-On Wednesday, US Ambassador to the UN Nikki Hayley condemned Iran's testing of a space launch vehicle which could be converted into a ballistic missile, according to a UN press release.
+On Wednesday, US Ambassador to the UN Nikki Haley condemned Iran's testing of a space launch vehicle which could be converted into a ballistic missile, according to a UN press release.

 "Our friends and allies in the United Kingdom, France, and Germany join us in calling out and condemning Iran's destructive and threatening actions," she said.